 How much does it cost?

-Our conversions start from £10,000 + VAT for a DC motor conversion using reconditioned parts.
-We recommend budgeting £18,000 + VAT or more for an appropriate conversion and other sympathetic upgrades.
+Our full service conversions start from £18,000 + VAT for a conversion using reconditioned parts.
+We recommend budgeting £25,000 + VAT or more for an appropriate conversion and other sympathetic upgrades.

 Performance and range specification, along with amount of work required will widely change the budget requirements.